shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

-Sentiment analysis is commonly applied to text data as an easy coding operation to measure sentiment – commonly to measure happiness, or perhaps [1am angry tweets](http://varianceexplained.org/r/trump-tweets/) – and the same process can textually measure allignment with causal or theortical papers.
+Sentiment analysis is commonly applied to text data as an easy coding operation to measure sentiment – commonly to measure happiness, or perhaps [1am angry tweets](http://varianceexplained.org/r/trump-tweets/) – and the same process can textually measure alignment with causal or theoretical papers.
 First I’ll form a list of a hundred words most likely to appear in abstracts that use the word ‘causal’ – denoting these as causal papers.
 Also list the top hundred words in papers that use the words ‘theory’ and ‘equilibrium’ – denoting these theoretical papers.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />